imgix/imgix-php/README.md

 ## Dependencies

-The library itself has one external dependency, [http_build_url](https://github.com/jakeasmith/http_build_url), for environments without pect_http.
-If you use the Standalone installation, you will need to include this file.

-Tests also have a few external dependencies as well.
+The tests have a few external dependencies.
 To install those:

 ```bash
 phpunit --bootstrap src/autoload.php tests/tests.php